cashubtc/nuts/CTF-split-merge.md

 }
 ```

 - `condition_id`: The 32-byte condition identifier (64 hex characters).
-Must reference a registered condition ([NUT-28][28]).
+Must reference a registered condition ([NUT-CTF][CTF]).
 Returns error 13021 (Condition not found) if unknown.
 - `inputs`: Array of `Proof` objects used as collateral (see [NUT-00][00]).
 For root conditions, these use a **regular keyset**.
 For nested conditions, these use the **conditional keyset** identified by the parent collection's outcome collection (see [Combinatorial Markets](#combinatorial-markets)).
 - `outputs`: Object mapping each outcome collection to an array of `BlindedMessage` objects.
 Each `BlindedMessage` MUST use the **outcome-collection-specific keyset ID** returned during condition registration.
 Keys use pipe-separated notation for outcome collections (e.g., `"ALICE|BOB"`).

-If the mint returns error 13021 (Condition not found), the wallet SHOULD register the condition and partition using the [NUT-28][28] registration endpoints and retry the split.
+If the mint returns error 13021 (Condition not found), the wallet SHOULD register the condition and partition using the [NUT-CTF][CTF] registration endpoints and retry the split.

 ### Output Requirements

 1. The output keys MUST form a previously registered partition (keysets must exist for all outcome collections).
-If keysets do not exist, the wallet should register the partition first via `POST /v1/conditions/{condition_id}/partitions` ([NUT-28][28]).
+If keysets do not exist, the wallet should register the partition first via `POST /v1/conditions/{condition_id}/partitions` ([NUT-CTF][CTF]).
 2. Each output key's total amount MUST be identical
 3. Each `BlindedMessage` MUST use the keyset ID corresponding to its outcome collection
 4. Fees are deducted from collateral inputs before splitting: `sum(each_outcome_collection_outputs) = sum(inputs) - fees(inputs)`, where `fees(inputs)` is calculated per [NUT-02][02] from each input proof's keyset `input_fee_ppk`